-One of my orchids had babies!
-Yes, many orchids grow little baby plants or”keiki.”
-You can remove these plantlets and pot it up to grow more orchids.
+Orchids have babies!
+Yes, many orchids grow baby plants, or “keikis.”
+You can remove these plantlets and pot them up to grow more orchids.
 Here’s how it’s done.

 I have a Phalaenopsis “moth orchid” which is one of the more common orchids, especially for beginners.
-This orchid and many others (including Vanda, Dendrobium and Catasetum) can be easily propagated by removing “keikis” (Hawaiian word for “baby”) at the right time.
+This orchid and many others (including Vanda, Dendrobium and Catasetum) can be easily propagated by removing their “keiki” (Hawaiian word for “baby”) at the right time.

 I’m a lazy orchid grower.
-Normally, you cut off the flower spike once the blossoms have dropped.
+Usually, you cut off the flower spike once the blossoms have dropped.
 But I usually leave it on the plant until it dies back totally and then I cut it off.
-The upside to being lazy is that thee old stalks keep on growing and eventually develop another flower spike rewarding me with extra blossoms!
+The upside to being lazy is that the old stalks keep on growing and eventually develop another flower spike rewarding me with extra blossoms!

 I have been letting them grow still attached to the mother plant since last summer.

 They needed to have at least 2 roots and show signs of an active growing tip before I could cut them off and pot them up on their own.

 Phalenopsis are one orchid that readily produces these new babies at the joints on an old flower stalk.
 Often, it is a sign that the mother plant is about to die and is trying to reproduce while she still can.
 My plant is very healthy, still producing new leaves and new flower spikes, so I don’t know why it decided to form these two new plants, but I’ll take them.
 Even after potting up, it will be years before they will produce flowers of their own.
 They should be identical to the mother plant.